Architecture

 docker-compose up -d kafka zookeeper

-docker exec -it kafka kafka-topics.sh \
+docker exec kafka /opt/kafka/bin/kafka-topics.sh \

---list --bootstrap-server localhost:9092
+--list --bootstrap-server <kafka-broker>

-# Consume messages from a topic
+# Consume messages from audio pipeline

-docker exec -it kafka kafka-console-consumer.sh \
+docker exec kafka /opt/kafka/bin/kafka-console-consumer.sh \

---topic skill.validation.requested \
+--topic audio.candidate.spoken \

---bootstrap-server localhost:9092 \
+--bootstrap-server <kafka-broker> \

 --from-beginning